Should you add your adult children to your home title to avoid probate in Alberta?

 The Bottom Line

-Adding an adult child to title only to avoid probate is usually not advisable.
-Maintaining full ownership over your home allows you to retain control and flexibility during your lifetime, and enables you to ensure that your estate plan reflects your true wishes.
-Before adding your adult child (or anyone) to your title, seek legal and accounting advice.
+Maintaining full ownership over your home allows you to retain control and flexibility during your lifetime, and enables you to ensure that your Will and estate plan reflects your true wishes.

 General information only.
 This isn’t legal advice and reading or responding to the article does not create a solicitor-client relationship.
 Laws change and outcomes depend on specific facts of each case.